 I recommend you put your new machine somewhere near your computer or where you’ll be using a connected device, such as your tablet.
 And you also need to be within range of a power outlet.
 I set mine up on a set of shelves to the right of my desk, so it’s actually within arm’s reach.
 I LOVE having my Cricut here because while my Cricut Explore Air 2 doesn’t have to be physically connected to my computer (because it is wireless), I do need to be near it to load and unload mats and press the buttons.
 Having the Cricut to one side or another of you — or even behind you — is ideal.
 If you can, keep it within arm’s reach — you will thank yourself later for this!
 You also need space in front of and behind the Cricut for the mats to move in and out of, at least 10″ in both directions.

 Another thing to consider is the surface upon which you set your new Cricut.
-I did NOT consider this, but now that I’ve used mine for a while I know better.
+I did NOT consider this when I first setup my Cricut, but now that I’ve used mine for a while I know better.
 My Cricut sits on the edge of the shelf.
 When I load my mats, they just hang down because there is no flat surface directly in front of the machine.
 Sometimes this makes the material on my mat unhappy.
 And when the mats unload, they sometimes fall onto the floor — again, because I have no surface in front of the machine.
 So, if you can, set it up so that there is a flat surface of at least 10″ in front of your machine.
 But if doing this means you have to move your Cricut far away, don’t do it — having it across the room will just drive you nuts!

 How do I set up my new Cricut?

 Now that you’ve picked out (and hopefully cleared off) the perfect spot for your new Cricut, let’s open that pretty box up!
-(I have a Rose Gold edition from Joann.
+(I have a Rose edition Cricut from Joann.
 Your box may look similar, but have a different color of Cricut pictured on it.)

 The first thing you’ll notice when you open your box is your mat (or mats, it depends on what you ordered).
 Pull the mats out and set them aside.